Using React Testing Library

 const errorMessageNode = screen.getByRole("alert");

-Avoid using queryBy... for anything except checking for non-existence (examples).
-The getBy... and findBy... variants will throw a more helpful error message if no element is found.
+Avoid using `queryBy...` for anything except checking for non-existence ([examples](https://github.com/getsentry/sentry/pull/29517)).
+The `getBy...` and `findBy...` variants will throw a more helpful error message if no element is found.

 import { render, screen } from "sentry-test/reactTestingLibrary";